Construction Accounting Fundamentals

 The five steps include identifying the contract, performance obligations, transaction price, allocation, and recognition over time or at a point in time.
 For construction accounting, this often means using over-time recognition for long-term projects.
 Contractors must now track contract assets and liabilities closely, like unearned revenue or billings in excess.

 Practical advice centres on documenting change orders and variable consideration early to avoid disputes.
-Software like Sage 300 or Procore helps with progress billing under ASC 606.
+Software like Sage 300 or Procore helps with progress billing under IFRS 15.
 Experts recommend regular variance analysis to align job costing with revenue cycles.

 This shift improves financial statements for construction, enhancing income statement accuracy and balance sheet clarity.
-It supports better cash flow construction planning, especially for general contractors managing retainage accounting and subcontractor payments.
+It supports better cash flow construction planning, especially for general contractors managing retentions accounting and subcontractor payments.

 Percentage of Completion Method

-Calculate POC revenue as (Costs to Date ÷ Total Estimated Costs) × Contract Value: $800K costs on $2M job with $2.4M total estimate = 33% complete = $660K revenue recognised.
-This cost-to-cost input method is the most common for construction under ASC 606.
+Calculate POC revenue as (Costs to Date ÷ Total Estimated Costs) × Contract Value: £800K costs on £2M job with £2.4M total estimate = 33% complete = £660K revenue recognised.
+This cost-to-cost input method is the most common for construction under IFRS 15.
 It reflects project accounting progress accurately based on inputs like labour and materials.

-IRS Rev. Proc.
-2004-34 offers safe harbours for small contractors using this method.
-Integrate with AIA billing forms for progress payments, ensuring compliance with GAAP construction rules.
-Monitor work-in-progress WIP to prevent underbilling or overbilling issues.
+HMRC guidance permits cash basis accounting for small contractors below the relevant turnover threshold.
+Integrate with progress billing for staged payments, ensuring compliance with FRS 102 or FRS 105 rules.
+Monitor work-in-progress (WIP) to prevent underbilling or overbilling issues.

 Inventory Management